steffenskov/Pragmatic-DDD/README.md

 # CQRS Terminology

-We'll be talking `Command-Query Request Segregation` (CQRS) soon as it works very well with DDD.
+We'll be talking `Command Query Responsibility Segregation` (CQRS) soon as it works very well with DDD.

 ## Command